 Season the chicken generously on both sides.
 I use an all-purpose rub that I make with equal amounts of paprika, cayenne, black pepper, sugar, fennel, oregano, garlic powder, onion powder, and a generous amount of dried parsley.
 I keep the salt separate so that I can determine exactly how much I am using.

-I have a cast-iron griddle with ridges on one side and a smooth surface on the other.
+I have a cast-iron griddle with ridges on one side and a smooth surface on the other–readily available on line.
+Any large thick bottomed skillet will work.
 We did this chicken on the ridged side of the griddle.
 I also put a sheet of lightly oiled parchment between the chicken and the griddle–this minimizes the mess.
 Once you are done, rather than clean the griddle, you just throw away the sheet.
 Below, you can see how thick the chicken is at this early stage–I actually have two weights on it at this point.

 We did the other chicken in a flat bottomed, 10″/25cm stainless steel skillet.